Code-Institute-Submissions/marcuscistudent-first-project/README.md

 ### Features left to implement

-In the future more music tracks will be added and more images.
+In the future, more music tracks will be added and more images.

 The step after that would be to create a shopping cart and a user login, register, and logout function with automated emails when purchases are made.